-COITICITIS

 SECTION 1 Page

 Step 1 Important information to consider before applying 4

 Transport 4

 Moving House 5

 Shared Responsibility 6

 Making an informed decision 6

 Step 2 Applying for a school plac e 7

-Step 3 Process following the offe of a school place r 10
+Step 3 Process following the offer of a school place r 10

 General Information 12

-••••• • • • • • •
+•••• • • • • • • •

 SECTION 2

 Schools Information Contact details 14

-2-2-1-01-3 • • • • •
+• • • • • •

 SECTION 3

 Admission Arrangements Information on how a criteria is assigned to your application 20

 SECTION 4

-Useful contact details 52
+Useful contact details 56

 SECTION 5

-Application form and questionnaire 54
+Application form 58

-Key to symbols used throughout this booklet

-The following table illustrates the symbols and colours used within the booklet and provides their definitions.

-Community non-denominational schools

-- Cheshire West and Chester Council are responsible for the admission arrangements for these schools. - Voluntary Aided Schools Church schools The Governors of the school are responsible for the admission arrangements for these schools.

-Foundation Schools -

-Non-denominational schools The Governors of the school are responsible for the admission arrangements for these schools.
+Key to symbols used throughout this booklet The following table illustrates the symbols and colours used within the booklet and provides their definitions.
+Community non-denominational schools Cheshire West and Chester Council are responsible for the admission arrangements for these schools.
+C Voluntary Aided Schools - Church schools The Governors of the school are responsible for the admission arrangements for these AV schools.
+Foundation Schools - Non-denominational schools The Governors of the school are responsible for the admission arrangements for these schools.
+The Academy Trust is responsible Academies for the admission arrangements AC for these schools.
+The Studio School Trust is responsible for the Studio Schools admission arrangements for these schools.
+Where you see this sign we recommend that you take particular note of the information Information provided before completing your online or paper application form.

-Academies

-- The Academy Trust is responsible for the admission arrangements for these schools. - The Studio School Trust is responsible for the Studio Schools admission arrangements for these schools.

-Information

-Where you see this sign we recommend that you take particular note of the information provided before completing your online or paper application form.
+School Admissions Team,

+Cheshire West and Chester Council

+Wyvern House, The Drumber

+Winsford, Cheshire CW7 1AH

+Tel: 0300 123 7039